-- explain what is meant by programming language specification - explain the forms of programming language specification - describe the syntax and semantics of a programming language - explain programming language reference or language reference manual as the part of the documentation associated with most programming languages - explain programming language translation and translators - describe an assembler - describe a compiler and explain different phases of compilation - describe an interpreter and states its advantages and disadvantages.
+- Explain what is meant by programming language specification - Explain the forms of programming language specification - Describe the syntax and semantics of a programming language - Explain programming language reference or language reference manual as the part of the documentation associated with most programming languages - Explain programming language translation and translators - Describe an assembler - Describe a compiler and explain different phases of compilation - Describe an interpreter and states its advantages and disadvantages

-3.1 PROGRAMMING LANGUAGE SPECIFICATION
+3.1 Programming Language Specification

-In computing, a programming language specification (or standard or definition) is a documentation artifact that defines a programming language so that users and implementors (language translators) can agree on what programs in that language mean.
+In computing, a programming language specification (or standard or definition) is a documentation artefact that defines a programming language so that users and implementors (language translators) can agree on what programs in that language mean.
 Specifications are typically detailed and formal, and primarily used by implementors, with users referring to them in case of ambiguity; the C++ specification is frequently cited by users, for instance, due to the complexity.
 Related documentation includes a programming language reference, which is intended expressly for users, and a programming language rationale, which explains why the specification is written as it is; these are typically more informal than a specification.

-Not all major programming languages have specifications, and languages can exist and be popular for decades without a specification.
+Not all major programming languages have specifications, and languages and exist be popular for decades without specification.
 Perl (through Perl 5) is a notable example of a language without a specification, while PHP was only specified in 2014, after being in use for 20 years.
 A language may be implemented and then specified, or specified and then implemented, or these may develop together, which is usual practice today.
-This is because implementations and specifications provide checks on each other: writing a specification requires precisely stating the behavior of an implementation, and implementation checks that a specification is possible, practical, and consistent.
+This is because implementations and specifications provide checks on each other: writing a specification requires precisely stating the behaviour of an implementation, and implementation checks that a specification is possible, practical, and consistent.
 Writing a specification before an implementation has largely been avoided since ALGOL 68 (1968), due to unexpected difficulties in implementation when implementation is deferred.
 However, languages are still occasionally implemented and gain popularity without a formal specification: an implementation is essential for use, while a specification is desirable but not essential (informally, "code talks").
 ALGOL 68 was the first (and possibly one of the last) major language for which a full formal definition was made before it was implemented.